-A.13.
-Indicate whether the general shareholders' meeting has agreed to take neutralisation measures to prevent a public takeover bid by virtue of the provisions of Act 6/2007.

-[ ] Yes [√] No

-If applicable, explain the measures adopted and the terms under which these restrictions may be lifted:

-A.14.
-Indicate whether or not the company has issued securities not traded in a regulated market of the European Union.

-$[ \ ] \qquad \qquad \text{Yes} \\ [\sqrt{\ }] \qquad \qquad \text{No}$

-If so, identify the various classes of shares and, for each class of shares, the rights and obligations they confer:

-B. GENERAL MEETING

-B.1. ether the quorum required for constitution of the General Shareholders' Meeting differs from the nimum quorums established in the Corporate Enterprises Act and specify any such: [ ] [ \[ \] ] Yes No B.2. , as applicable, describe any differences between the company's system of adopting corporate and the framework established in the Corporate Enterprises Act: [ ] Yes No B.3. majorities rec rules governing amendments to the company's Articles of Association.
-In particular, indicate the quired to amend the Articles of Association and, if applicable, the rules for protecting shareholders' changing the Articles of Association.
-"The sthe policy of the policy shareholders, when owers of the Generalise, article 26 states refinancy or extraordire, remove or restrict of, or move the registrollers representing cond call, the attendent".
-Likewise, articlever, an absolute misse or decrease capits, transform, mergenolders representing on the subscribed dition, Article 31 of the day before the Magenda, or submit in wholders may request the controllers may request the subscriber of the hary General Meeting may validly resolve to increase or reduce capital, make any other alterations to the Articles of Association, issue the pre-emptive subscription right for new shares, and restructure, merge or split the company, transfer all the assets and liabilities stered office to outside Spain, if, at the original date and time specified in the notice of meeting, there are present, in person or by proxy, at least fifty percent of voting subscribed capital. ance or representation of shareholders holding at least twenty-five percent of subscribed voting capital shall be let 13.3 of the Rules and Regulations of the General Shareholders' Meeting states that: ajority of shareholders holding at least fifty percent of the subscribed capital with voting rights is required to validly adopt resolutions to tal, make any other amendment to the Articles of Association, issue bonds, eliminate or restrict pre-emptive subscription rights for new, spin off or globally assign assets and liabilities, and transfer the registered office abroad.
-However, the favourable vote of two-thirds of the share capital present or represented is required when, on second call, shareholders holding at least twenty-five capital with voting rights are present and the aforementioned fifty percent threshold is not reached". the Consolidated Text of the Articles of Association establishes the following in relation to the shareholder's right to information: "Up to eeting is held, shareholders may request from Directors any information or clarification they deem appropriate concerning business on writing the questions they judge relevant.
-Within the same notice period and in the same form, or verbally during the meeting, information or clarifications, or ask questions concerning the publicly available information that the Company has provided to the reado de Valores (Spanish National Securities Market Commission) since the last General Shareholders' Meeting was held or vote s a) The b) Ea so that shareholders e appointment, ratifi ch article or group o of the General Shareholders' Meeting Regulations stipulates that issues that are essentially independent shall be subject to a separate may exercise their voting preferences separately.
-Though included in the meeting agenda, the following shall be voted on separately: cation, re-election or removal of each shareholder. f non-interdependent articles in amendments to the Articles of Association. separate votes as set out in the Company's Articles of Association. the te red Text of the Articles of Association states that the Board of Directors is empowered to transfer the Company's registered office within to consent to the creation, elimination and relocation of branches, agencies, delegations, representations and dependencies of any kind
+Article 18 of the Consolidated Text of the Articles of Association states that:

+"The shareholders, when constituted as a duly summoned General Meeting, shall by a majority of votes as determined by law decide upon the matters that fall within the powers of the General Meeting and states in section d) the amendments to the Articles of Association".

+Likewise, article 26 states that:

+"An ordinary or extraordinary General Shareholders' Meeting may validly resolve to increase or reduce capital, make any other alterations to the Articles of Association, issue bonds, remove or restrict the pre-emptive subscription right for new shares, and restructure, merge or split the company, transfer all the assets and liabilities thereof, or move the registered office to outside Spain, if, at the original date and time specified in the notice of meeting, there are present, in person or by proxy, shareholders representing at least fifty percent of voting subscribed capital.

+At second call, the attendance or representation of shareholders holding at least twenty-five percent of subscribed voting capital shall be sufficient".
+Likewise, article 13.3 of the Rules and Regulations of the General Shareholders' Meeting states that:

+"However, an absolute majority of shareholders holding at least fifty percent of the subscribed capital with voting rights is required to validly adopt resolutions to increase or decrease capital, make any other amendment to the Articles of Association, issue bonds, eliminate or restrict pre-emptive subscription rights for new shares, transform, merge, spin off or globally assign assets and liabilities, and transfer the registered office abroad.
+However, the favourable vote of shareholders representing two-thirds of the share capital present or represented is required when, on second call, shareholders holding at least twenty-five percent of the subscribed capital with voting rights are present and the aforementioned fifty percent threshold is not reached".

+In addition, Article 31 of the Consolidated Text of the Articles of Association establishes the following in relation to the shareholder's right to information: "Up to the fifth day before the Meeting is held, shareholders may request from Directors any information or clarification they deem appropriate concerning business on the agenda, or submit in writing the questions they judge relevant.
+Within the same notice period and in the same form, or verbally during the meeting, shareholders may request information or clarifications, or ask questions concerning the publicly available information that the Company has provided to the Comisión Nacional del Mercado de Valores (Spanish National Securities Market Commission) since the last General Shareholders' Meeting was held or concerning the auditor report".

+Furthermore, Article 13.3 of the General Shareholders' Meeting Regulations stipulates that issues that are essentially independent shall be subject to a separate vote so that shareholders may exercise their voting preferences separately.
+Though included in the meeting agenda, the following shall be voted on separately: a) The appointment, ratification, re-election or removal of each shareholder.

+- b) Each article or group of non-interdependent articles in amendments to the Articles of Association. - c) The matters requiring separate votes as set out in the Company's Articles of Association.

+Article 3 of the Consolidated Text of the Articles of Association states that the Board of Directors is empowered to transfer the Company's registered office within the territory of Spain and to consent to the creation, elimination and relocation of branches, agencies, delegations, representations and dependencies of any kind both in Spain and abroad.